MinaAltundis/dsa210-project-nightreign/README.md

 - **Nightlords:** Eight powerful bosses that serve as the final challenge.
 Each has unique mechanics and weaknesses that need to be accomodated for (e.g., Gladius, Caligo, Fulghor).

+- **Enhanced Nightlords:** Harder versions of the standard Nightlords with increased health, damage, and altered attack patterns.
+These provide greater challenge and significantly increased difficulty.

 -  **Loot Quality:** A subjective score (1-5) I assign to evaluate the overall quality of items obtained during a run.
 This personal rating considers weapon effectiveness, useful passive abilities, and overall gear synergy for my playstyle, rather than in-game rarity tiers.

 - **Game Difficulties:**